Oh, your poor, sad patio. Not a comfy seat to be had, and that cracked concrete … well, it probably looked really great when disco was king.

-Whether you love to entertain friends or bask in the sun with a cocktail and a novel, here are five easy ways to inject new life into your very own corner of nature.
+Whether you love to entertain friends or bask in the sun with a cocktail and a novel, here are five easy ways to inject new life into your little corner of nature.

-Pests and mischievous pets will be less inclined to trod around and dig holes in a sea of spiny cones.
-As an added bonus, pine cones acidify the soil, making show-stopper plants like azaleas and rhododendrons happy.
-They also decompose slowly, so you won’t be constantly re-upping your supply — saving you time.
-The best part?
+Pine cones also decompose slowly, so you won’t be constantly re-upping your supply — saving you time and money.
 In most parts of the country, you can easily find them for free.

-2. Pop Some Color on that Ancient Concrete
+#2 Pop Some Color on that Concrete Patio

 Paint over the treated spot and that chaise will be right back to its glory days and ready for you in your white shorts.